hburaks/workout-tracker-app-backend/README.md

 # workout-tracker-fullstack

+- Create exercise +

+- Create an account +
-1. Create a profile
+- Create a profile +
-2. Create workoutTemplate and add it to profile with id
+- Create workoutTemplate and add it to profile with id +
-3. Create exercises
-4. Add exercises to workoutTemplate
+- Add exercises to workoutTemplate